Stimulus Control Therapy for Sleep

 For people struggling with long-term insomnia, cognitive behavioral therapy combines multiple techniques aimed at modifying simple habits and thoughts in order to promote healthy sleep patterns.
 Stimulus control is just one method that is used together with sleep hygiene education, sleep restriction therapy, and relaxation therapy.

-Learn more about the symptoms of insomnia and Advantages of Drug-Free Sleep Disorder Treatment for Insomnia.
+Learn more about the symptoms of insomnia and the Advantages of Drug-Free Sleep Disorder Treatment for Insomnia.

 Contact Sleep Health Solutions of Ohio to begin the process of evaluating your sleep problems and identifying an effective solution.
 Schedule an initial consultation today.